kti25/SQL/README.md

 Get rid of dublicate values: use the Group By Statement

+# Good References
-Good to reference: https://stackoverflow.com be careful as there are small differences in sql types.
+https://stackoverflow.com be careful as there are small differences in sql types.
 We will be using postregsql

 Google is the best reference, use it!